The logic of forbidden colours

 This paper sketches two approaches to the color exclusion problem provided by model-theoretical and game-theoretical semantics.
 The case study, modeling the experimentally confirmed perception of “forbidden” (e.g., reddish green and bluish yellow) colors, is presented as neuropsychological evidence for game-theoretical semantics.

 The purpose of this paper is twofold: (1) to clarify Ludwig Wittgenstein’s thesis that colours possess logical structures, focusing on his ‘puzzle proposition’ that “there can be a bluish green but not a reddish green”, (2) to compare model-theoretical and game-theoretical approaches to the colour exclusion problem.
 What is gained, then, is a new game-theoretical framework for the logic of ‘forbidden’ (e.g., reddish green and bluish yellow) colours.
 My larger aim is to discuss phenomenological principles of the demarcation of the bounds of logic as formal ontology of abstract objects.

 The aim of this paper is to systematize the variety of logical hylomorphism from the perspective of the dichotomy of substantial and dynamic formality.
+A brief historical review of the relation between different models of substantial and dynamic formality is given.
 The demarcation principles for the bounds of logic as formal ontology and formal deontology are discussed.
-A brief review of the historical relation between different models of substantial and dynamic formality and of the opposition between formal ontology and formal deontology is given.
-A design-perspective on the normativity of logic is arguing for.
+Finally, a design-perspective on the normativity of logic is arguing for.